 Transmitted by a simple mosquito bite, yellow fever occurs mostly in Africa and South America.

 The yellow fever vaccine is recommended for travel to countries with risk of yellow fever transmission.
-To learn more about risk of yellow fever transmission relative to your travel destination, consult the Centers for Disease Control and Prevention's Yellow Book.
+To learn more about risk of yellow fever transmission relative to your travel destination, consult the Centers for Disease Control and Prevention's travel website.

-The yellow fever vaccine is made by growing yellow fever virus in eggs.
-By growing the virus in eggs over and over again, it is weakened; therefore, when this "live, weakened" virus is injected, a protective immune response develops without causing illness.
+The yellow fever vaccine is made by growing yellow fever virus in mouse embryo cells and in chick embryo cells.
+The final preparation of the vaccine is made in eggs.
+Growing yellow fever virus in mouse and chick cells over and over again weakened it.
+Therefore, when this "live, weakened" virus is injected, a protective immune response develops without causing illness.

 The following groups of people should not receive the yellow fever vaccine:

-Minor side effects occur in less than one in 20 people and can include mild headaches, muscle aches or low-grade fevers.
+Minor side effects occur in fewer than 1 in 20 people and can include mild headaches, muscle aches or low-grade fevers.
 Severe side effects, specifically severe allergic reactions (hives, difficulty breathing, or low blood pressure) are extremely rare, occurring in less than 1 per 1 million people.

 Every year thousands of people in the world catch yellow fever and about one of every five die from the disease.
 Travelers from the United States to countries where yellow fever occurs can and do get yellow fever, and there are no specific agents to treat it.
 On the other hand, the yellow fever vaccine does not have serious side effects.
 Therefore, for those traveling to countries where yellow fever is common, the benefits of the yellow fever vaccine outweigh its risks.

 Also, remember that the vaccine is not required for entry to some countries where the disease is common.
-The decision to get the vaccine should be based on whether you are traveling to a country where the disease is common, and not on whether the vaccine is required! (see Vaccines for Travelers to find a list of websites that contain the most recent information on vaccines for travel).
+The decision to get the vaccine should be based on whether you are traveling to a country where the disease is common, and not on whether the vaccine is required!
+(See special consideration for travelers to find a list of websites that contain the most recent information on vaccines for travel).